-Kenya Association of Manufacturers yesterday launched the first ever Women in Manufacturing Programme in Kenya.
+Kenya Association of Manufacturers (KAM) yesterday launched the first ever Women in Manufacturing Programme in Kenya.
 The programme is a mentorship and networking platform aimed at increasing the participation of women in the manufacturing sector as part of the drive to industrialize for a stable and sustainable economic future for Kenya.
 The theme for the forum was, “Breaking Barriers for Women in Industry.”

 The event, which was graced by the Cabinet Secretary, Ministry of Public Service, Youth and Gender Affairs, Ms. Sicily Kariuki, UNIDO Representative to Kenya, Mr. Emmanuel Kalenzi and UN Women County Director, Ms. Zebib Kavuma attracted over 100 women entrepreneurs and manufacturers from all over the country.